 That’s not to say that the UK is perfect.
 There is much work still to do.

-One reason for this is that different member states have different voting weights – one person’s vote is often worth more than another’s.
+One reason is that different member states have a different number of votes per capita – one European’s vote is often worth more than another’s.
 This is similar to the US Electoral College, which is also flawed.
 I once posted about the Maltese Anomaly.

 However, I was strongly in favour a close relationship with the EU, or at least a measured dissolution.
-I posted about a possible customs union and the how UK’s ongoing relationship with the EU might have looked, and how this idea would sideline the need for an Irish Backstop.
+I posted about a possible customs union and the how UK’s ongoing relationship with the EU might have looked, and how this idea would sideline Ireland as a special case.

 I disagreed with calls for a re-run of the referendum, in fact this was my disagreement with the Green Party.
-This campaign was called the People’s Vote, as if the previous vote had not been a people’s vote.
+This campaign was called the People’s Vote, as if the previous vote had not also been a people’s vote.
 I believe in “direct democracy”, using using referendums to decide issues, but also believe that every one must be binding.
 So I think that the Brexit vote in June 2016 was binding.
 We cannot just ignore results which go against us.

 The Role of the State

 I once wrote an essay on the subject of Public Ownership.

 Especially as I now volunteer, I have a personal interest in the role of charities.